linode/apl-docs/docs/tutorials/tutorial-1.md

 ---
-slug: tutorials/basic-install-for-tutorial
+slug: tutorial-1
 title: Installing Otomi
 sidebar_label: Install Otomi
 ---

 To go through the tutorials, you first need to install Otomi on a running Kubernetes cluster.

-In this lab, we'll be installing [Otomi](https://github.com/redkubes/otomi-core) using `helm`.
+In this first tutorial, we'll be installing [Otomi](https://github.com/redkubes/otomi-core) using `helm`.

 ## Instructions